James McNerney

-Walter James "Jim" McNerney Jr. (born August 22, 1949) is a business executive who was President and CEO of The Boeing Company, June 2005–July 2015.
-McNerney was also Chairman from June 2005 until March 1, 2016.
+Walter James "Jim" McNerney Jr. (born August 22, 1949) is a business executive who was president and CEO of the Boeing Company from June 2005 to July 2015.
+McNerney was also chairman from June 2005 until March 1, 2016.
 McNerney oversaw development of the Boeing 737 MAX.

-Education
+Early life and education

 McNerney was born in Providence, Rhode Island.
-He graduated from New Trier High School in Winnetka, Illinois in 1967.
+He graduated from New Trier High School in Winnetka, Illinois, in 1967.
 He attended Yale University, receiving a B.A. degree in 1971.
-While at Yale, he was a member of Delta Kappa Epsilon fraternity and excelled in baseball and hockey.
+While at Yale, he was a member of the Delta Kappa Epsilon fraternity and excelled in baseball and hockey.
 After graduating from Yale, he worked for a year at both British United Provident and G.D.
-Searle, LLC, then attended Harvard Business School, receiving a Master of Business Administration in 1975.
+Searle, LLC.
+He then attended Harvard Business School, receiving a Master of Business Administration in 1975.

 Career

 McNerney began his business career at Procter & Gamble in 1975, working in brand management.
 He worked as a management consultant at McKinsey from 1978 to 1982.